 If you are on a particular drug for a long period of time, you will be more likely to experience brain zaps and other effects when stopping.
 You can also discuss the option of taking a drug that has a longer half-life with your doctor, since some stay in your system longer than others, which may help prevent withdrawal as levels gradually decline.
 No matter what, don’t stop taking any prescribed medication without getting consent from your doctor.
 If you’re going through a stressful period, make sure to work with a professional and don’t self-treat your condition by altering the amount/type of medication you take.

-- What is a brain zap (also called a brain shiver, jolt or shock)?
-Brain zaps are head shocks, or electrical-like sensations, that usually follow the discontinuation of medications such as SSRIs, benzodiazepines or ADHD medications.
+- Brain zaps are head shocks, or electrical-like sensations, that usually follow the discontinuation of medications such as SSRIs, benzodiazepines or ADHD medications.

 - Brain zaps can occur along with other withdrawal symptoms like dizziness, nausea, loss of appetite, vertigo, numbness, headaches and ringing in the ears.